|BGE Set Up:||Direct|

 |Cook Time:||About 50 – 60 minutes (25 – 30 min per side)|

 Big Green Egg chicken wings are a great addition to any summer barbecue or Sunday tailgate.
 There are a few different ways you can grill up chicken wings; direct, indirect, high heat, or low heat.
 I have grilled mine both direct and indirect over low heat (325F).
-I find both methods work very well, but I like the indirect method better because there is less chance of charring your wings.
+I find both methods work very well, and this recipe is dedicated to the direct method.

 I try to keep things simple when grilling and these chicken wings are no exception.
 I marinade them in a store bought sauce and flip the wings exactly once when they’re on the grill.
 You can skip the marinade and jazz up your wings with some dry rubs like Dizzy Pig, go right ahead, the cooking method will still be the same.